 An additional small safety buffer on the playback side has proven to be very efficient and useful.
 It is therefore implemented in all RME interfaces.
-Under Windows the Fireface UCX II uses a fixed additional buffer of 32 samples, under Mac 24 samples, which is added to the current buffer size.
+Under Windows the Fireface UFX II uses a fixed additional buffer of 32 samples with USB and 64 samples with FireWire, under Mac 32 samples, which is added to the current buffer size.
 The main advantage is the ability to use lowest latency at highest CPU loads.
 Furthermore, the fixed buffer does not add to the latency jitter (see Tech Info), the subjective timing is extraordinary.